kkbonsu/money-flow/replit.md

 ## Overview

-Money Flow is a comprehensive **multi-tenant SaaS B2B** financial management system designed to streamline financial operations for multiple microfinance institutions.
-It handles core functionalities such as loan management, customer relations, payment scheduling, staff management, and detailed financial tracking including income, expenses, assets, liabilities, and equity.
-The system features complete tenant isolation with PayloadCMS-inspired architecture, tenant-aware authentication, and provides robust reporting and analytics capabilities to support informed decision-making across multiple organizations.
+Money Flow is a comprehensive **multi-branch financial management system** designed to streamline financial operations for microfinance institutions with multiple branches.
+Built on a clean organization/branch hierarchy, it enables users to belong to a single organization while working across multiple branches.
+The system handles core functionalities such as loan management, customer relations, payment scheduling, staff management, and detailed financial tracking including income, expenses, assets, liabilities, and equity.
+It provides branch-specific operations, consolidated reporting, and robust analytics capabilities to support informed decision-making across all organizational units.

-**Phase 3.5 Status: COMPLETE** - Full multi-tenant architecture implemented with tenant-aware authentication, context middleware, and backward compatibility layer.
+**Architecture Refactor Status: COMPLETE** - Successfully migrated from complex subdomain-based multi-tenancy to a simplified organization/branch hierarchy with proper user-branch access control.

 **Performance Optimization Phase: COMPLETE** - Comprehensive performance improvements implemented including database indexing, query optimization, smart caching, and monitoring systems.